-The share of sustainable investments with an environmental objective not aligned with the EU Taxonomy was 37% of assets as at the year end date and is representative of the Reference Period.
+The share of sustainable investments with an environmental objective not aligned with the EU Taxonomy was 11.83% of assets as at the year end date and is representative of the Reference Period.

 Assessment on Taxonomy alignment is currently conducted with data from third party providers as well as self-reported data from investee companies when available.

 Data providers' methodologies vary and results may not be fully aligned to all Taxonomy requirements, as long as publicly reported company data is lacking and assessments rely largely on equivalent data.

-Out of caution, unless we are able to confirm available data for the majority of the portfolio's holdings, we will report 0 (zero) per cent of Taxonomy-Aligned Investments, and the remainder as not aligned with the EU Taxonomy.
+Out of caution, unless we are able to confirm available data for the majority of the portfolio's holdings, we will report 0 (zero) per cent of Taxonomy-Aligned Investments (concerning all environmental objectives), and the remainder as not aligned with the EU Taxonomy.

 The compliance of the investments with the EU Taxonomy has not been subject to an assurance by auditors or a review by third parties.
-Data provider methodologies vary and results may not be fully aligned as long as publicly reported data is still lacking.

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 22/852.